 Sitting just above the atlas is the brain stem, which is essentially where the spinal cord meets the brain.
 The brain stem is the part of your nervous system that controls and regulates all of your necessary and vital organ functions; things like breathing, heart beat, blood pressure, coordination, balance, immune system.

-Upper cervical chiropractic care is a very gentle and specific form of chiropractic that specifically address the vertebral subluxation.
-Removing the vertebral subluxation ensures proper flow of communication between the nervous system and the rest of the body.
-This is what allows healing properties and the full range of proper brain stem function to effectively coordinate your vital organ systems.
-This is also what can also diminish those migraine headaches to virtually nothing over the course of time, leaving you with a happy, migraine-free life.
+Upper cervical chiropractic care is a very gentle and specific form of chiropractic that specifically address these vertebral misalignments.
+Removing these misalignments ensures proper flow of communication between the nervous system and the rest of the body, also diminishing those migraine headaches to virtually nothing in some cases.